 - The Annual Monitoring Report reports on key information relating to planning policy issues in Reading on an annual basis, both in terms of the progress of new policy documents, and the effects of the policies that already exist.
-This Annual Monitoring Report covers the period from 1st April 2020 to 31st March 2021. - ii.
+This Annual Monitoring Report covers the period from 1st April 2021 to 31st March 2022. - ii.
 The main outcomes for the monitoring year are outlined below. - iii.
-Policy Progress: The main progress in 2020-21 against Local Development Scheme milestones has been in relation to the Central and Eastern Berkshire Joint Minerals and Waste Plan, which has reached submission stage in February 2021 but which remains some way behind the published programme.
-Two Supplementary Planning Documents have been prepared and adopted. - iv.
-Duty to Co-operate: Work on duty to co-operate measures have been much more limited than in the previous year, as the Local Plan was recently adopted.
-The Council's duty to co-operate efforts have mainly been focused on the plans of other authorities. - v.
-Contributions to Infrastructure: The Council has collected £7.145 million in contributions towards infrastructure, with the largest majority of that being through the Community Infrastructure Levy (CIL).
-Spend on infrastructure in 2020-21 was £3.621 million, split fairly evenly between CIL and Section 106 contributions.
+Policy Progress: Progress on local policy has been focused on the Minerals and Waste Plan (albeit not meeting the milestones in the LDS) as well as one supplementary planning document. - iv.
+Duty to Co-operate: Duty to co-operate measures this year have largely been focussed on other authorities' plan-making processes, although it has included the completion of new versions of documents relating to the West of Berkshire area, comprising the Statement of Common Ground and the Memorandum of Understanding on Reading's unmet housing needs. - v.
+Contributions to Infrastructure: The Council has collected £9.939 million in contributions towards infrastructure, with the slight majority of that being through the Community Infrastructure Levy (CIL).
+Spend on infrastructure in 2021-22 was £15.662 million, with the slight majority of spend being of Section 106 funds.
 The Infrastructure Funding Statement provides more information. - vi.
-Economic development: There has generally been a net loss of floorspace for economic development, including both employment and retail and leisure uses, and this trend would be continued by new permissions.
-New floorspace permitted and completed has generally been in line with the Council's spatial policies. - vii.
-Housing: The number of new homes completed in 2020-21, 408, has been significantly lower than both the adopted plan targets and the identified need.
-However, the extremely high number of homes under construction mean that this is unlikely to represent a long-term trend.
-Reading has a five year supply of housing when measured against targets in the new Local Plan.
-Delivery of affordable housing has reduced compared to last year, and remains a significant way below Reading's needs.
+Economic development: There has been a significant net gain in employment floorspace over the year, due mainly to the completion of one large office building.
+There has been very little change in retail and leisure floorspace. - vii.
+Housing: Housing delivery has been strong this year both in general terms and in terms of delivering affordable housing.
+Reading has a five year housing land supply.
+However, housing delivered has tended to continue to be dominated by small dwellings of one or two bedrooms.